Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 In [edit pages](#edit-action) the generator will use integer input elements as well as validation on client and server side.
 For the output in [view](#view-action) and [display](#display-action) templates the value will just be shown.

+#### Number field

+Represents a field type for storing decimal and floating numbers.

+A number field has the following properties in addition to the common [derived field](#derived-field) settings:

+* **aggregationField** - A boolean specifying whether this field should act as an aggregate field.
+Default value is `false`.
+If set to `true` the generator creates special methods for aggregation.
+More information can be found in [this article](http://doctrine-orm.readthedocs.io/en/latest/cookbook/aggregate-fields.html).
+* **currency** - A boolean specifying whether this field should be treated as currency.
+Default value is `false`.
+If set to `true` the generator will use the `localizedcurrency` filter instead of `localizednumber` during output.
+* **length** - The length of this field.
+Default value is `10`.
+* **maxValue** - Maximum value.
+If set to a value other than `0` then a validator will enforce this constraint on client and server side.
+* **minValue** - Minimum value.
+If set to a value other than `0` then a validator will enforce this constraint on client and server side.
+* **numberType** - Allows to define the number type for this field.
+Default value is `DECIMAL`.
+The available options are explained [below](#number-field-type).
+* **percentage** - A boolean specifying whether this field represents a percentage value or not.
+Default value is `false`.
+* **scale** - The amount of digits after the dot.
+Default value is `2`.

+In [edit pages](#edit-action) the generator will use number input elements as well as validation on client and server side.
+For the output in [view](#view-action) and [display](#display-action) templates the value will just be shown using a formatting filter.

+#### Number field type

+Represents different types for a number field.

+Can be one of the following options:

+* `DECIMAL` - Default value.
+Represents a decimal number.
+* `FLOAT` - Represents a floating number.

 #### Decimal field

+**Deprecated in favour of [number fields](#number-field) with `numberType=DECIMAL`, will be removed in ModuleStudio 1.2.0.**

 Represents a field type for storing decimal numbers.

 A decimal field has the following properties in addition to the common [derived field](#derived-field) settings:

 * **aggregationField** - A boolean specifying whether this field should act as an aggregate field.
 Default value is `false`.
 If set to `true` the generator creates special methods for aggregation.
 More information can be found in [this article](http://doctrine-orm.readthedocs.io/en/latest/cookbook/aggregate-fields.html).
 * **currency** - A boolean specifying whether this field should be treated as currency.
 Default value is `false`.
-If set to `true` the generator will use the `formatcurrency` modifier instead of `formatnumber` during output.
+If set to `true` the generator will use the `localizedcurrency` filter instead of `localizednumber` during output.
 * **length** - The length of this field.
 Default value is `10`.
 * **maxValue** - Maximum value.
 If set to a value other than `0` then a validator will enforce this constraint on client and server side.
 * **minValue** - Minimum value.
 If set to a value other than `0` then a validator will enforce this constraint on client and server side.
 * **percentage** - A boolean specifying whether this field represents a percentage value or not.
 Default value is `false`.
 * **scale** - The amount of digits after the dot.
 Default value is `2`.

-In [edit pages](#edit-action) the generator will use float input elements as well as validation on client and server side.
-For the output in [view](#view-action) and [display](#display-action) templates the value will just be shown using a formatting modifier.
+In [edit pages](#edit-action) the generator will use number input elements as well as validation on client and server side.
+For the output in [view](#view-action) and [display](#display-action) templates the value will just be shown using a formatting filter.

 #### Float field

+**Deprecated in favour of [number fields](#number-field) with `numberType=FLOAT`, will be removed in ModuleStudio 1.2.0.**

 Represents a field type for storing float numbers.

 A float field has the following properties in addition to the common [derived field](#derived-field) settings:

 * **aggregationField** - A boolean specifying whether this field should act as an aggregate field.
 Default value is `false`.
 If set to `true` the generator creates special methods for aggregation.
 More information can be found in [this article](http://doctrine-orm.readthedocs.io/en/latest/cookbook/aggregate-fields.html).
 * **currency** - A boolean specifying whether this field should be treated as currency.
 Default value is `false`.
-If set to `true` the generator will use the `formatcurrency` modifier instead of `formatnumber` during output.
+If set to `true` the generator will use the `localizedcurrency` filter instead of `localizednumber` during output.
 * **length** - The length of this field.
 Default value is `10`.
 * **maxValue** - Maximum value.
 If set to a value other than `0` then a validator will enforce this constraint on client and server side.
 * **minValue** - Minimum value.
 If set to a value other than `0` then a validator will enforce this constraint on client and server side.
 * **percentage** - A boolean specifying whether this field represents a percentage value or not.
 Default value is `false`.

-In [edit pages](#edit-action) the generator will use float input elements as well as validation on client and server side.
-For the output in [view](#view-action) and [display](#display-action) pages the value will just be shown using a formatting modifier.
+In [edit pages](#edit-action) the generator will use number input elements as well as validation on client and server side.
+For the output in [view](#view-action) and [display](#display-action) pages the value will just be shown using a formatting filter.

 #### Abstract string field